Google Ads Quality Score

-When Google gives you a high-quality score for your ads, it is a signal that the quality of your ads meet what your target customers are looking for.
+When Google gives you a high-quality score for your ads, it signals that the quality of your ads meets what your target customers are looking for.
 There are many clicks on ads compared to the conversions from the ads.

 Google then charges more for cost per conversion from your ads.
-However, when Google increases your ads quality score, they lower your cost per click and also cost per conversion.
+However, when Google increases your ad quality score, it lowers your cost per click and conversion.

 Increase chances to rank your ads